 We provide gas flaring solutions to energy companies so they can monetise waste gas and reduce greenhouse gas emissions.
 Our primary focus is on the $21 billion flared gas opportunity.
 We facilitate access to new revenue streams, while accelerating the shift to more environmentally sustainable energy production.

 Capterio brings together deep expertise and an impressive track record in technology, financing and project delivery for the oil & gas industry.
 We are an independent company, backed by investors who are mission-driven to find commercial solutions accelerating the energy transition.

-Click to book a zoom call with Capterio’s CEO Mark Davis.
+Click to book a TEAMS call with Capterio’s CEO Mark Davis.

 A brief snapshot of some of the successful gas capture projects developed by staff and associates now engaged with Capterio (prior to our incorporation).